Pre-Health Professions: FAQ

-Medical schools do not require a specific major course of study and Pepperdine does not offer a "pre-med" major.
-A student should choose a major that is intellectually challenging and about which one is passionate.
-Genuine interest in your chosen major should motivate you to do well and will result in closer relationships with your professors from whom you might later request letters of recommendation.
+Medical schools do not require a specific major and Pepperdine does not offer a "pre-med" major.
+A student should choose a major that they are passionate about and are challenged intellectually by.
+Genuine interest in your chosen major will motivate you to do well and will result in closer relationships with your professors from whom you might later request letters of recommendation.
 You may select any major offered at Seaver College (catalog link), including non-science majors, and still be a pre-med student.
-However, one advantage of majoring in science is that most (if not all) of the pre-med curriculum will also be required courses for your major.
+However, one advantage of majoring in science is that most of the pre-med curriculum will also be required courses for your major.
 If you choose a non-science major, you will have to complete the pre-med courses in addition to the courses required for your major.

 Medical, dental, and veterinary schools have a similar list of undergraduate requirements.
-This list includes one year of general chemistry, one year of organic chemistry, one year of physics, and one year of biology.
 For more information about specific classes available at Pepperdine and other recommended classes please refer to the Medical School Course Requirements.

-Frequently attended schools include the University of Southern California, University of California Irvine, Northwestern, Tulane, Emory, Loma Linda, Baylor, Georgetown, Ohio State, St. Louis as well as various state schools especially when those schools are the home-state schools of the student applicant (Washington, Oregon, Arizona, Nevada, Texas, New Mexico, Nebraska, Oklahoma, Colorado, etc.).
+Frequently attended medical schools include Creighton, University of Arizona, University of California, San Diego, University of Iowa, Medical College of Wisconsin, University of Southern California, University of California, Irvine, Emory, Loma Linda, Baylor, Georgetown, Ohio State, and Washington University in St. Louis.
+Additional schools include state schools, especially when those schools are the home-state schools of the student applicant (Washington, Oregon, Arizona, Nevada, Texas, New Mexico, Illinois, Minnesota, Ohio, Maryland, Colorado, etc.).

 Of course!
 We recommend that you do so both because of the quality of the overseas programs and the invaluable experience it affords.
 Many of our students attend one of our International Programs while at Pepperdine.
 You may elect to spend an entire academic year, a semester, or a summer session abroad.
 Most programs do not offer science classes while overseas.
 Consequently, pre-med students going overseas during the school year often take science classes in summer school or wait to apply to medical school until their senior year.

 The two critically important factors are your GPA and MCAT scores.
 Both your GPA and MCAT scores are reliable predictors of a student's ability to succeed in medical school.
 Other factors include, but are not limited to, clinical experience and/or volunteer work, research experience, work experience, extracurricular activities, and personal attributes such as compassion, passion for medicine, and leadership ability.
-Evidence of the ability to work with medically underserved individuals and those from other cultures is also important.
+Evidence of the ability to work with medically underserved individuals and those from other cultures will enhance your application.

 You need As and Bs.
-The average undergraduate GPA for students accepted to medical school is about 3.6, and about 3.7 for students accepted to UC medical schools.
-You should also understand that making As and Bs will not guarantee you admission to medical school.
-Your GPA is only one of several criteria that admission committees consider in making admissions decisions.
+Depending on what state you are from, you will need As and Bs but the averages will be different for different states.
+Pepperdine students with an undergraduate gpa of 3.9 *always* get accepted to medical school.
+The higher your GPA, the greater your selection of medical schools.
+Making As and Bs will not guarantee you admission to medical school as your GPA is only one of several criteria that admission committees consider in making admissions decisions.

 The Medical College Admission Test (MCAT) is a standardized test consisting of four parts: essays (one part) and three multiple-choice tests (verbal reasoning, physical sciences, and biological sciences) (one-part each).
 The multiple-choice tests are scored on a scale of 1-15 in whole-number increments.
 The national average for all students taking the MCAT is between 8 and 9 on each of the three multiple-choice portions of the test.
 For students admitted to medical school, the average test score is about 10 on each part, for a combined score on the multiple-choice portions of the exam of about 30.
 Starting in the year 2007 the MCAT was changed in several ways.
 It is now computerized, takes less time and is scheduled many more times during the year.
 For more information, visit their Website https://www.aamc.org/students/applying/mcat/.

 All of our students accepted to medical school have had extensive experience as volunteers or in paid work in one or more health care settings involving contact with patients, e.g., working at a clinic, a hospital, or a doctor's office.
-Such experiences are usually gained off campus, although there are a few opportunities on campus, e.g., the cold clinic.
-Such volunteer experiences serve a myriad of purposes, not the least of which is your own exposure to what your life might be like as a physician.
-Some of this work should be done in an underserved and/or overseas community.
+Such experiences are usually gained off campus, although there are a few opportunities on campus, e.g., Student Health Advisory Board (SHAB).
+Medical schools highly value exposure to life as a physician as well as work in underserved communities.

 A majority of our students accepted to medical school have participated in research under faculty supervision either at Pepperdine or at another college or research institute.
 Research may be done during the academic year or during the summer.
 Although research participation may be mandatory for certain medical schools and career goals, e.g., entrance to a M.D. /Ph.D. program, it is not always required.
 If you are interested in doing research at Pepperdine talk to your Pepperdine professors about their research and ask if they have any positions available in their lab.
 In addition, there are SURB and SURP scholarships available every summer for research projects with professors.
 Off campus research is available on most college campuses during the summer and many organizations such as the National Institutes of Health (NIH) and American Heart Association (AHA) support summer research at various sites throughout the US.

-- Pepperdine offers a strong liberal arts education which, especially if a student takes the Great Books sequence, provides skills that are very helpful on the verbal section of the MCAT.
+- Pepperdine offers a strong liberal arts education which, especially if a student takes the Great Books sequence, provides skills that are very helpful on the critical analysis and reasoning sections of the MCAT.